 Not too bad.
 But now stir…

 Pour your wet ingredients into your dry ingredients and mix on medium-high for about a minute or two until well combined and green as the day is long.
 Note, this is NOT the time to accidentally crank the Kitcheaid on to high.
 Unless you want a green, and slightly vinegar smelling kitchen.
+Avoid that at all costs, nobody needs that much green velvet in their lives.

 Look it’s St. Patrick’s Day in my kitchen!